yashbaddi/FoodieFleet/README.md

 - id: Restaurant ID

-Return:
+Response Body:

-- A boolean that returns true as a delete confirmation
+- A boolean that Response Bodys true as a delete confirmation

 ---

-`createCusine:`\
+`createCusine:`
 POST /restaurant/:restaurantID/cusine/
 Create a cusine for a specific Restaurant